 Georgia Institute of Technology - Main Campus is a wonderful decision for students pursuing a Materials Engineering degree.
 Graduates from the materials engineering major at Georgia Institute of Technology - Main Campus get 3.6% more than the typical graduate in this field.
 The setting in a large urban center is great for young people seeking ample choices for networking, excitement, and exploration.

 You might want to invest in an ACT prep course before taking the exam since the typical ACT score is 32.Only 36.0% of students graduate on time.
 Georgia Tech is way ahead of the pack on that mark with a 37.0% on-time graduation rate.
 If you are interested in finding out more, you can see all of Georgia Institute of Technology - Main Campus' rankings here.

 Virginia Polytechnic Institute and State University is a great option for students pursuing a Materials Engineering degree.
 Students who graduate from this program report average early career wages of materials engineering and mid-career wages of $89,591.
 The setting in a significant city is tremendous for scholars looking for enough chances for networking, experience, and life.

 52.0% of students at Virginia Polytechnic Institute and State University get school funding, so be sure to complete the FAFSA!You'll be able to learn about many different ethnicities thanks to Virginia Tech's diverse campus.
-Take a deeper dive and discover just how Virginia Polytechnic Institute and State University's rankings here.
+Take a deeper dive and discover just how Virginia Polytechnic Institute and State University ranks in other categories.

 University of Washington - Seattle Campus is a wonderful option for individuals interested in a Materials Engineering major.
 University of Washington - Seattle Campus materials engineering students make 5.9% more than the average materials engineering student.
 The setting in a significant city is tremendous for young people trying to find adequate prospects for social networking, experience, and life.

 Not only is University of Washington - Seattle Campus one of the finest colleges in Washington, 20.7% of its students come from out-of-state.Top quality education for student vets has earned University of Washington - Seattle Campus top marks.
 Ever wish schools were graded with a report card?
 Now they are.
-Check out University of Washington - Seattle Campus.
+Check out University of Washington - Seattle Campus' scorecard.

 It is hard to find a better school than Michigan Technological University if you want to study Materials Engineering.
 This is a tremendous option for students who like the beauty of a simple college town.